HansenChristoffer/GoAddons/README.md

 # GoAddons

 GoAddons is a command-line interface (CLI) application designed to enhance the World of Warcraft (WoW) experience by simplifying the management of game addons.
-Leveraging the power of a database, GoAddons facilitates the effortless discovery, update, and management of WoW addons.
+GoAddons facilitates the effortless update and management of WoW addons.

 ## Features

 - **Addon Management**: Easily list, search, add, or remove WoW addons to customize your gaming setup.
-- **Updater Menu**: ~~Automatically checks and~~ updates your addons to the latest versions, ensuring you have the latest features and fixes.
+- **Updater Menu**: Updates your addons to the latest versions, ensuring you have the latest features and fixes.
 - **About**: Learn more about GoAddons.

 ## Getting Started